notaryproject/notaryproject.dev/content/en/docs/signing_and_verification.md

 - When a container image is signed using Notation, a cryptographic signature is generated using private keys held securely by the software producer.
 - This signature acts as a "seal of trust," ensuring the artifact has not been tampered with and originates from the claimed source.

-Notation adheres to industry standards for signing and verification, making it interoperable with various platforms and tools.
-By using cryptographic algorithms, the tool generates a signature based on the content of the image.
+Notation adheres to [Notary Project specifications](https://github.com/notaryproject/specifications) for signing and verification, making it interoperable with various platforms and tools.
+By using cryptographic algorithms, the tool generates a signature based on the [OCI descriptor of the image](https://github.com/notaryproject/specifications/blob/v1.1.0/specs/signature-specification.md#payload).

 ### Verification Process:
-1. During verification, the consumer or deployment system checks the signature against the corresponding public key.
+1. During verification, the consumer or deployment system checks the signature against the corresponding public key and certificates.
 2. This ensures the artifact’s contents have not been altered and verifies that the image originates from a trusted source.

 ---